 We all have a history of succeeding and failing, even quitting.
 That is life.
-But it is how we process these failures that enable us to move onto being a stronger person.
-Grit is often defined as a mixture of perseverance and a healthy desire to grow.
-When things don't go as planned, Grit is what often keeps us going.
-As a wise friend of mine stated, "You don't have to be something, to be somebody.
-Keep moving forward!”
+But it is how we process these failures that enable us to move on to being a stronger person.
+Grit often is defined as a mixture of perseverance and a healthy desire to grow.
+When things don't go as planned, grit is what often keeps us going.
+As a wise friend of mine stated, "You don't have to be something to be somebody.
+Keep moving forward."

-In a recent Tactical Fitness Report podcast, my partner, former Navy SEAL Jeff Nichols, and I discussed what occurs a majority of the time in Special Operations training programs – Quitting / Failing.
-Unfortunately, most Special Ops training programs (SEAL, SWCC, AFPJ, Special Forces, RECON, MarSOC and others) have high attrition rates during their assessment and selection phases.
+In a recent Tactical Fitness Report podcast, my partner, former Navy SEAL Jeff Nichols, and I discussed what occurs a majority of the time in Special Operations training programs -- quitting/failing.
+Unfortunately, most Special Ops training programs (SEAL, SWCC, AFPJ, Special Forces, RECON, MARSOC and others) have high attrition rates during their assessment and selection phases.

-Since this goal of getting TO and THROUGH selection can take years to develop, quitting can be a devastating moment to many who feel they failed or were too weak at the moment of mental and physical challenge.
-Regardless of why we fail, getting over failure for people who may have never failed or quit anything in their lives can be a live altering experience – for the good or bad.
+Since this goal of getting to and through selection can take years to develop, quitting can be a devastating moment to many who feel they failed or were too weak at the moment of mental and physical challenge.
+Regardless of why we fail, getting over failure for people who may have never failed or quit anything in their lives can be a life-altering experience -- for the good or bad.

-Quitting and Moving On
+Quitting and moving on

 The purpose of this article is to help with the transition that your decisions or failures abruptly caused.
 On the healthy side of the stress of transition, you will know one of two things after quitting or failing:

-- You screwed up and you will do everything in your abilities to get back to your goal you lost sight of previously – perhaps by training harder on any weaknesses you discovered on this journey.
+- You screwed up, and you will do everything in your abilities to get back to your goal you lost sight of previously -- perhaps by training harder on any weaknesses you discovered on this journey.
 Or,

 Do not fall into a pattern of self-loathing and fail to achieve anything ever again.
-Realize that you are better than that or you would not have even had the guts to attempt any Special Ops training program.
+Realize that you are better than that, or you would not have even had the guts to attempt any Special Ops training program.